International Experts Community

 Mr. Burney’s professional journey has taken him across diverse cultural and organizational contexts, including Canada, the United States, Qatar, Pakistan, Palestine, Lebanon, Jordan, Iraq, Iran the Netherlands, South Africa, Türkiye, and Kazakhstan.
 His international experience has allowed him to build bridges between communities, foster intercultural collaboration, and design programs that are both locally relevant and globally informed.

-Mr. Burney’s interests extend beyond organizational leadership into the creative and cultural dimensions of social impact.
+Interest Fields: Mr. Burney’s interests extend beyond organizational leadership into the creative and cultural dimensions of social impact.
 He is deeply engaged in Civic Leadership, Arts & Literature, Oral History, Storytelling, and Creative Writing, recognizing their power to shape narratives and foster resilience.
 In addition, he is passionate about Organizational Development, Youth Empowerment, and Economic Empowerment, where he continues to explore innovative approaches to strengthen communities and support the next generation of leaders.

 Mrs. Fatma Mossallem is a seasoned social development specialist with extensive experience in implementing development projects in the Middle East region.
 With a strong background in designing and delivering training programs, institutional building, and qualitative research, Fatma has worked with various organizations, including grassroots groups, government agencies, donor organizations, and NGOs.
 Her expertise spans community mobilization, project planning and management, and capacity building, with a proven track record of motivating teams and producing high-quality training materials.
 Fluent in Arabic and English, Fatma is dedicated to promoting social development and empowering communities through her work.